 What does Foodstart do?

 FoodStart is a low-cost way for business owners in the food-and-beverage industry to raise capital in small increments online.
-However, they aren't buying equity.
-They're buying perks and rewards like discounts, free desserts, and guaranteed tables.
+However, backers aren't buying equity.
+They're buying perks and rewards like discounts, free desserts, and a guaranteed table during busy times.
 For the business owner, the result is low-cost capital and a network of people who now have an incentive to see you succeed.
 For the backers, it's an easy way to support a new concept or a friend's business while receiving benefits they can't receive any other way.

 Who is it for?